 Your personal Student Success Manager will work with you on a one-to-one basis to be sure your time at the ISC is successful.
 They will do this monitoring your academic progress and helping you access campus resources should you need help.

 We will discuss the specifics of your advising meetings at orientation.
 During the first week of class, you will receive an email asking for your availability for a synchronous Zoom advising meeting.
 Just reply to the email with a convenient time and your appointment is scheduled!

-For students who decide to withdraw after beginning their online courses, ISC and direct admission students may receive a 100% refund on their tuition and deposit from the start of the course (August 26) to September 15, 2020, should they decide not to continue with virtual learning for the Fall 2020 Semester.
+For students who decide to withdraw after beginning their online courses, ISC and direct admission students may receive a 100% refund on their tuition and deposit from the start of the course (January 19) to February 9, 2021, should they decide not to continue with virtual learning for the Spring 2021 Semester.

 In the case of students who complete the course online and are not able to come to the USA because of visa issues, the following refund policy applies: For students who complete the semester online and 1) have achieved the required GPA to progress/matriculate and 2) have provided evidence of two (2) visa rejections, those students will receive a 50% tuition refund.